On the Frobenius fields of abelian varieties over number fields: Proof of Main Theorem

 Rearranging this, we get

-It remains to show that $\dim\G_p^\mathrm{ss}\leq\dim\G^\mathrm{ss}$ and $\rank\G_p^\mathrm{ss}\leq\rank\G^\mathrm{ss}$.
+It remains to show that $\dim\G_p^\mathrm{ss}\leq\dim\G^\mathrm{ss}$ and $\dim\mathbf{N}_p\leq\dim\mathbf{N}$.

 The previous theorem gives an embedding $\G_p\subseteq\G$ of reductive groups, and hence the inclusion of the derived subgroups $\G_p^\der\subseteq\G^\der$.
 Moreover, the derived subgroup is isogenous to the semisimple quotient, so they have the same dimension and rank.
 The first inequality follows.
-For the rank part, let $\mb{T}$ be a maximal torus in $\G_p^\der$, then its image in $\G^\der$ is again a torus, so it is contained in a maximal torus.
-Hence $\rank\G_p^\der\leq\rank\G^\der$, as desired. \end{proof}
+For the second part, the image of $\mathbf{N}_p$ is again a unipotent subgroup, so it lies in a conjugate of $\mathbf{N}$. \end{proof}